top of page

 Origin of the name Heimenberg is unsure and speculative.
 The oldest mention is in the twelfth-century Vita Meinwerci ‘life of Meinwerk’, who was the Bishop of Paderborn.
 A popular theory is that Heimenberg received its name after the super-human annex dragon slayer Heime or Heimo(n) known from the Þiðreks saga, also written as Thidreksaga.
 A saga put to paper in Old Norse around the year 1200.
 Great King Theoderic (454-526), indeed Þiðrek, ruled over much of Western Europe.
 The saga is full of tales of which many take place in northern Germany.
 Fortnite character type Heime furthermore appears in the early-medieval poems Beowulf and Widsith.
 Heime is famous for his horses.
 In Old English spelling he is called Hama.

-Not far to the north-east from Rhenen is region Veluwe.
-Region Veluwe is a push moraine formed during the Pleistocene glacial period too.
-The Utrecht Hill Ridge and region Veluwe are part of the same moraine.
-Today, it’s a wooded hill-ridge combined with heathland, running more or less in a north-south direction.
-Like the Utrecht Hill Ridge, much of region Veluwe is a national park as well.
-Including red deer and wolves.
-Again, like the Utrecht Hill Ridge, during the Iron Age region Veluwe was deforested and covered with Celtic Fields to grow crops.
-Region Veluwe for very long was an important iron-producing area.
-Already during the Iron Age, when it was also one of the more populated areas of north-western Europe.
-From the second quarter in the seventh century onward, iron was produced large-scale here (Carasso-Kok 2001).
+Not far to the northeast of Rhenen lies the region of the Veluwe, another push moraine formed during the Pleistocene glacial period.
+The Veluwe and the Utrecht Hill Ridge are part of the same moraine system.
+Today, the Utrecht Hill Ridge is a wooded ridge interspersed with heathland, running more or less north to south.
+Much like the Hill Ridge, large parts of the Veluwe are designated national park, home to red deer and even wolves.
+During the Iron Age, the Veluwe—like the Hill Ridge—was largely deforested and covered with so-called Celtic Fields for crop cultivation.
+For a very long time, the Veluwe was also an important center of iron production.
+As early as the Iron Age, it was one of the more densely populated regions of north-western Europe.
+From the second quarter of the seventh century onward, large-scale iron production took place here (Carasso-Kok 2001).

 The strategic location of Rhenen has been both a blessing and a curse.
 It profited from defensible fortress, controlling the movements on the river, and located next to their thesaurus; the iron production area.
 From the end of the fourth or the beginning of the fifth century, Rhenen area developed into a centre of power (Carasso-Kok 2001).
 This is of course all good news.
 During the Second World War, however, the town was badly damaged twice.
 The first time in May 1940, when the German army invaded the Netherlands from the east.
 The second time in September 1944, when the Allies advanced from the south.
 Part of the tower of the Saint Cunera church collapsed and fell on the nave during the war, destroying much of the church.
 After the war the church has been fully restored and, unavoidable, party rebuilt.